itsPranjul/itsPranjul/README.md

-- 👋 Hi, I’m @itsPranjul
+- 👋 Hi, I’m Pranjul Pal
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning React, Nodejs,
+- 🌱 I’m currently learning React, Nodejs, TailwindCss, and MaterialUi
 - 💞️ I’m looking to collaborate on industry level.
 - 📫 How to reach me ...
 - 😄 Pronouns: Pranjul